AdrianMiska/apple-music-rating/README.md

 ## Current State

-At the moment the application is in its earliest stages of development.
+At the moment the application is in its earliest stages of development and barely working.
 I'm still trying things out and adding new features.

+My current priorities are:
+* Design
+* Adding Auth providers
+* Adding Spotify support

 ## Local Development